 Information Literacy is more than mastering basic library skills.
 It is about developing information and technology competencies that foster lifelong learning.
 Information literate students are able to find, evaluate, and use information effectively to discover new knowledge, solve problems, make decisions, and become more informed members of society.

 According to the Association of College and Research Libraries (ACRL), information literacy is a set of abilities enabling individuals to "recognize when information is needed, and be able to locate, evaluate, and use effectively the needed information." http://www.acrl.org/acrl/standards/informationliteracycompetency.
 The Information Literacy Program at UCCS is based on the ACRL Information Literacy Competency Standards for Higher Education.
 According to the five standards, an information literate person should be able to:

 Transfer students may enter the University as lower- or upper-division students.
 They may or may not be required to enroll in lower division general education courses where information literacy is emphasized.
-However, they may receive information literacy instruction in a variety of lower- and upper-division courses in the disciplines as well as an advanced core course, courses that have been designated as writing intensive, and a capstone course (all of which are part of the new general education curriculum that will become operational during the 2014-15 academic year.
+However, they may receive information literacy instruction in a variety of lower- and upper-division courses in the disciplines including courses that have been designated as writing intensive, and a capstone course in their major.

 Graduate students arrive at the University with a wide range of information literacy skills.
 Librarians teach information literacy skills to graduate students through course integrated instruction at the request of the professor.
 In addition there are a variety of opportunities outside the classroom including research assistance at the library reference desk (face-to-face, telephone, chat, text, and email), research consultations with subject librarians, and workshops.